Deftone1/burger/README.md

 This application was the most difficult assignment to put together, and unfortunately I was not able to get it fully functioning.

 I was able to successfully collect the user input from the form but couldn't figure out how to display it on the page, along with the devoured burger section.
+I also was able to successfully pull my data from the created Database in MySql.

 I hope to revisit the project at some point once I am more familiar with the topics and make it fully functional.

 # Languages